 All in all, it's a great way for students to sharpen professional communication skills and apply these to today's world, from grant writing to job applications.

-There is a cash prize on the line for top place in the competition.
+There are cash awards on the line for top places in the competition.
 And, even better, our winner will compete for provincial glory with an expenses-paid trip to the Ontario 3MT® contest.
 The top finishers from Ontario will advance to a virtual national competition that will be held in June.